nrfconnect/sdk-nrf/doc/nrf/libraries/others/date_time.rst

 The :c:func:`date_time_set` function can be used to obtain the current date-time information from external sources independent of the internal date-time update routine.
 Time from GPS can be such an external source.

+The option :kconfig:`CONFIG_DATE_TIME_AUTO_UPDATE` determines whether date-time update is triggered automatically when the LTE network becomes available.
+Libraries that require date-time information can just enable this library to get updated time information.
+Applications do not need to do anything to trigger time update when they start because this library handles it automatically.

+Current date-time information is stored as Zephyr time when it has been retrieved and hence applications can also get the time using the POSIX function ``clock_gettime``.
+It is also stored as modem time if the modem does not have valid time.

 To get date-time information from the library, either call the :c:func:`date_time_uptime_to_unix_time_ms` function or the :c:func:`date_time_now` function.
 See the API documentation for more information on these functions.

 .. note::

+   It is recommended to set the :kconfig:`CONFIG_DATE_TIME_AUTO_UPDATE` option to trigger a time update when the device has connected to LTE.
+   If an application has time-dependent operations immediately after connecting to LTE network, it should wait for a confirmation telling that time has been updated.
-   The first date-time update cycle (after boot) does not occur until the time set by the :kconfig:`CONFIG_DATE_TIME_UPDATE_INTERVAL_SECONDS` has elapsed.
+   If the :kconfig:`CONFIG_DATE_TIME_AUTO_UPDATE` option is not set, the first date-time update cycle (after boot) does not occur until the time set by the :kconfig:`CONFIG_DATE_TIME_UPDATE_INTERVAL_SECONDS` option has elapsed.
-   It is recommended to call the :c:func:`date_time_update_async` function after the device has connected to LTE, to get the initial date-time information.

 Configuration
 *************